pparkitn/pparkitn/proj1/README.md

 ### Weights & Biases
 Weights & Biases is used for tracking the progress of the training along with keeping all the results saved.
-Below are is an example of the generated graphs.
+Below are an example of the generated graphs.

 <p align="center">
     <img src="pics/acc1.PNG"  width="800">